hannesoehler/kaggle_predicting_students_success/README.md

-# kaggle_predicting_students_success
-Kaggle competition: two models to predict students' success
+# Kaggle competition: two models to predict students' success

+A transformer model and a LightGBM model to predict students' success.
+The data can be downloaded from Kaggle's competition [webpage](https://www.kaggle.com/c/riiid-test-answer-prediction).

+The transformer model reached a AUC ROC score of 0.784 on the private leaderboard, the Light GBM a score of 0.801.